 When beginning work on a new opera, Puccini was often inspired by settings with a strong local flavor or ambience.
-Whether a bohemian garret in Paris in La Bohème or a mythic version of ancient China in Turandot, these locales stimulated Puccini to evoke the setting in his musical representation and to compose music that inhabits the same world as the opera's characters.
+Whether a bohemian garret in Paris in La Bohème or a mythic version of ancient China in Turandot, these locales stimulated Puccini to evoke the setting and compose music that inhabits the same world as the opera's characters.

 In Madama Butterfly, the composer was very deliberate in crafting a sound world that would transport listeners to Japan-an aural setting that further juxtaposes Cio-Cio-San's world with that of Pinkerton.
 Puccini incorporated Japanese and Chinese folk songs into the musical fabric of the score and quoted the Japanese national anthem.
 He also utilized Japanese gongs in the percussion parts and approximated the sound of Japanese music through the use of pentatonic scales.
 For Pinkerton, in contrast, he developed an identifiably "American" sound.
-For audiences both past and present, the musical representation of the cultures that collide in the opera's story increases the dramatic tension and embodies the dueling desires within the person of Cio-Cio-San herself.
+For audiences both past and present, the musical evocation of the cultures that collide in the opera increases the dramatic tension of its story, embodies the dueling desires within the person of Cio-Cio-San herself, and raises important questions about exoticism and the politics of representing "foreign" cultures.